NEW ZEALAND

 we can make the sun shine!

-Apologies are given for any errors in the translation of this important text.
-Other writers who are far more knowledgeable in Te Reo have published books about Kikiki, but only one of them has given a translation, and that was of Te Rauparaha's adaptation of it.
+My apologies for any errors in the translation of this important text.
+Other writers who are far more knowledgeable in Te Reo have published books about Kikiki, but only one of them has given a translation, and that was a translation of Te Rauparaha's very much altered 1820 adaptation of it.
 Hopefully this attempt to show the beauty of a near-forgotten literary and cultural treasure will inspire others to make more polished translations.

 James Cowan, who spent his 1870s childhood on the edge of the King Country and who was a fluent speaker of Maori, informs us that Kikiki Kakaka was used as a wedding and peacemaking song, and on examination we find it contains sexually explicit phrases that would be used in a intimate wedding-night song; kau, taku tara, tarawahia, rere ure.